Import Levels Into Sonic Adventure DX: PC Using SADXLVL2

 - 10 Step 8: Putting your mod into SADX Mod Loader

 - SADX Mod Loader Boots your mods up and contains some libraries you'll need for compiling your mod .dll.

 - SA Tools This contains most of what you'll need to set up and run mods for this game.

 - Some type of 3D editing software.
 Dude's scripts make it more convenient to use 3DSMax, but you really don't have to if you choose not to.

-- Microsoft Visual Studio I use 2010 so my guide will be based around that, but you shouldn't have a problem using newer or probably even older versions if you choose.
+- Microsoft Visual Studio I use 2010 so my guide will be based around that, but newer versions and other compilers will work.